CPrem95/TBot2_Humble/README.md

 sudo cp -r ~/sophusCorrection/sophus /opt/ros/humble/include
 ```

 Now, create a new workspace to work with the TBot2.
+Not necessary.
+You may clone the git repo directly to the /home.
 ```
 mkdir -p ~/tbot2_ws/src && cd ~tbot2_ws/src
 ```